If you believe you are a victim of a scam, consider following these tips.

 Be cautious when pursuing positions with salaries, perks and flexibility that seem too good to be true.
 Ask questions to confirm that the position is salaried (not commission only) and that there is a physical base of operations when a “work from home” opportunity is advertised.

 Insist on an in-person or video interview.
 Be wary of job offers that come with little or no interview process.
-Scammers often avoid face-to-face interviews by relying on chat services, such as Google Hangouts, while offering “work from home” positions.
+Scammers often avoid face-to-face interviews by relying on chat services, such as Google Hangouts or WhatsApp while offering “work from home” positions.

 Always report suspicious communications to Indeed.
 If you are contacted by someone you suspect of fraudulent intentions or suspicious business practices, please contact Indeed immediately.

 Job Search Don'ts